SpecterOps/Nemesis/docs/quickstart.md

 # Quickstart Guide

 Here's a quickstart guide to setting up the Nemesis platform using k3s and Helm on Debian 11.
-This guide will start a Nemesis server running locally and accessible through "https://127.0.0.1".
+This guide will start a Nemesis server listening on the server "192.168.1.10".
+Change this IP to the host that you will be accessing Nemesis from.
 If this does not fit your installation need, see the full [setup guide](setup.md).

 ### Prerequisites

 Ensure your machine meets the following requirements:

 - **OS**: Debian 11 LTS
 - **Processors**: 4 cores (3 can work with adjustments)
 - **Memory**: 16 GB RAM (minimum of 10 GB for reduced performance)